1962 Dixie 400: Background

-Atlanta International Raceway (now Atlanta Motor Speedway) is one of ten current intermediate track to hold NASCAR races; the others are Charlotte Motor Speedway, Chicagoland Speedway, Darlington Raceway, Homestead Miami Speedway, Kansas Speedway, Kentucky Speedway, Las Vegas Motor Speedway, New Hampshire Motor Speedway, and Texas Motor Speedway.
-However, at the time, only Charlotte and Darlington were built.
+Atlanta International Raceway (now Atlanta Motor Speedway) is one of ten current intermediate track to hold NASCAR races.
 The layout at Atlanta International Speedway at the time was a four-turn traditional oval track that is 1.54 mi long.
 The track's turns are banked at twenty-four degrees, while the front stretch, the location of the finish line, and the back stretch are banked at five.

 Race report

-All 44 drivers in this race were born in the United States of America.
-The major sponsors in this race were Holman Moody, Rex White, and Fred Lovette.
-H.B.
-Bailey, making his debut in this race, flipped over after hitting the infield berm.
+The major sponsors in this race were Holman-Moody, Rex White, and Fred Lovette.
+H. B. Bailey, making his debut in this race, flipped over after hitting the infield berm.
 Also in this race, Tommy Irwin's car hit the guardrail and rode along the guardrail on its side.
 Jimmy Thompson and Woodie Wilson would retire from NASCAR after this race.
 23 drivers would fail to finish the race.
 Notable crew chiefs participating in the event included Ray Fox, Bud Moore, Herman Beam, Banjo Matthews and Lee Petty.

 Three cautions would slow this 267-lap race.
 The total distance of this race was approximately 401 mi.
 Fireball Roberts would qualify for the pole position at the speed of 124.74 mph.
 George Green would be the last-place finisher due to an engine problem in his Chevrolet on the third lap.
 Other notable drivers in this race were Marvin Panch, Richard Petty, Fred Lorenzen, Buck Baker, and Elmo Langley.

 At the end of three hours and twelve minutes of racing, Rex White defeated Joe Weatherly by 12 seconds in his 1962 Chevrolet; becoming the final win in White's NASCAR Cup Series career.
 David Pearson made a one-off start for owner Bud Moore.
 They wouldn't team up again until 1972, though each found plenty of success separately.
 In order to win the 1962 Dixie 400, White had to receive assistance from Marvin Panch's vehicle in order to conserve fuel.
 Individual take-home earnings for each driver ranged from the winner's share of $10,315 ($ when adjusted for inflation) to the last-place finisher's share of $250 ($ when adjusted for inflation).
 The total prize purse was $42,510 ($ when adjusted for inflation).